-Device controller: Select the device controller that defines the underlying activation signals for the drive controller.
+Select the device control that defines the underlying activation signals of the drive controller.

-Rx process data, Tx process data: If you control the drive controller using a fieldbus, select the fieldbus-specific receive and send process data.
+4.2.
+Rx process data, Tx process data:

+If you use a fieldbus to control the drive controller, select the corresponding receive and transmit process data.